 Since the beginning of the COVID19 pandemic in early 2020, Saudi Arabia has committed at least USD 240.00 million to supporting different energy types through new or amended policies, according to official government sources and other publicly available information.
 These public money commitments include:

 - At least USD 240.00 million for unconditional fossil fuels through 2 policies (1 quantified and 1 unquantified)

 - No public money commitments identified for conditional fossil fuels

-- No public money commitments identified for unconditional clean energy (1 policy with the value of public money unquantified)
+- Some public money committed for unconditional clean energy (1 policy with the value of public money unquantified)

 - No public money commitments identified for conditional clean energy

 - No public money commitments identified for other energy